 Are strawberries perennials?

-Strawberries are a great fruit that can come back year after year.
+Strawberries are small plants that can come back year after year.
 Most plants can produce for about 5-6 years before you may have to pull them out.
 This makes them an ideal fruit to keep around!

-Like most perennials, strawberries will do most of their growing in the springtime as the soil warms and will slow down/stop as soon as winter hits and the soil starts colder and harder.
+Like most perennials, strawberries will grow most in the springtime as the soil warms and will slow down/stop as soon as winter hits and the soil starts colder and harder.
 They will need about 8 hours of full sun each day.
-You will need to make sure they get their proper time in the sun, otherwise, they will not have a good harvest.
+You will need to make sure they get their proper time in the sun.
+Otherwise, they will not have a good harvest.

 After they have produced their first fruit, most strawberries will need a rest period to come back strong and will not produce fruits during the second half of the summer.
 They will continue to grow small buds to prepare for the next growing season.
 Some varieties also produce runners after they set fruit in June.

 A fun fact about strawberries is that they carry the seeds on the outside of the fruit and can have up to 200 seeds on the outside of one strawberry.
 Strawberries can produce many runners throughout their growth period.
-This will allow them to become bigger and produce more plants that will eventually turn into large strawberry plants.
+This will allow them to become bigger and produce more plants, eventually turning into large strawberry plants.
 It is best to trim these runner plants and only allow up to 3 runners each summer.
 Some strawberry varieties won’t produce any runners at all (like Alpine Strawberries).

 Growing groups of strawberries